dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T743: Critical thinking and accountability are essential in society.
+### T743: Critical thinking and personal responsibility should be encouraged.

 |Support|
 |---|